Frequently Asked I/O Questions

 The average incoming class size in the I/O program ranges from 10-12 students.

-There are currently 20 Masters students enrolled in the program.
+There are typically about 20 MS students enrolled in the program.

-There are currently 39 Ph.D. students in the I/O program.
+There are typically about 40 PhD students enrolled in the program.

-We have six full time professors who teach and supervise students in the I/O program.
+We have seven full time professors who teach and supervise students in the I/O program.

 To learn more about the faculty and their research interests check out the faculty page.